-If you are contemplating getting a solar pool cover and are keen to learn more about it, read on.
-In this article, I will help answer some common questions about solar covers.
+If you are contemplating getting a solar pool cover and want to learn more about it, read on.
+In this article, I will help answer some common questions about solar covers, including how fast solar covers heat pools.

 Main Takeaways

-- Solar blankets are by far the most effective type of pool cover.
+• Solar blankets are by far the most effective type of pool cover, both in terms of heating and evaporation prevention.

 How Fast Does a Solar Pool Cover Heat Your Pool Water?

-It is important to note that solar pool covers work best alongside another heat source as their main job is to maintain heat by preventing evaporation.
+It is important to note that solar pool covers work best alongside another heat source, as the solar pool cover’s main job is to maintain heat by preventing evaporation.
 On its own, it won’t be as effective, if at all.
 To better understand how fast a solar cover works, I will detail factors determining how quickly these solar covers heat pools.

 Type of Solar Pool Covers